CSCfi/gpg-key-ring-refresher/README.md

 remaining servers are not tried.
 If a key is not known to a key server, then the remaining servers are tried one by one until info is found or no more servers can be tried.
-Keys unknown to all servers are listed at the end of the refresh run (see the log file).
+Keys unknown to all servers are listed at the end of the refresh run (see the log generated).
 These keys ought to be added to the preskip list to avoid costly polling of servers.
 Alternatively, ask the owners of those keys to upload them to well-known servers.
 Likewise, the keys that have exceeded